lp-code/TwitterSARai/README.md

 ![TwitterSAR architecture](docs/twittersar_architecture.png)

 AzTwitterSAR does timer-based querying of the Twitter API for new tweets from the relevant account.
-It also does it's own keyword-based assessment of the tweets, which results in many false positives.
+It also does its own keyword-based assessment of the tweets, which results in many false positives.
 This is where TwitterSARai comes in: based on the AzTwitterSAR-preselected tweets, TwitterSARai implements a machine-learning model that filters the tweets more narrowly, so that only actually interesting ones